noweh/laravel-headless/README.md

 ## Commands

-- To refresh cache, do these:
+- To refresh cache, do the following:
 ```
 cd website
 sh scripts/refresh_cache.sh